-Dan SpencerPostdoctoral Research Scholar Online and Distance Education
+Dan SpencerResearch Scholar Online and Distance Education

-Dan Spencer is DELTA’s inaugural Postdoctoral Research Scholar.
-As part of the DELTA Planning & Assessment team, Dan provides support of empirical research efforts that contribute to maintaining and evaluating DELTA’s strategic plan.
-Specifically, he is conducting data-driven research focusing on understanding differences between student success in online and face-to-face education.
-By partnering with faculty, Dan is a valuable resource for SoTL research focused on online and blended courses, and the wider effectiveness of course redesign initiatives conducted at DELTA.
+As a research scholar at DELTA, Dan provides support for empirical research efforts that contribute to maintaining and evaluating DELTA’s strategic plan.
+Specifically, he is conducting data-driven research focused on understanding student success, motivation, and perceptions in online, blended, and face-to-face courses, as well as the wider effectiveness of course redesign initiatives conducted at DELTA.
 He provides assistance in the designing of qualitative and quantitative methods for collecting and analyzing assessment data, as well as disseminating the findings to those at NC State and the wider academic community.

 Dr. Spencer’s research interests center around designing, developing, and evaluating the effectiveness of pedagogical interventions for online, face-to-face, and blended courses.
 In particular, his focus has been on improving self-regulation and motivation in both individual and collaborative environments, as well as the use of assessment data and processes to improve student learning outcomes and perceptions.